Waiting for the Storm

 A storm would fit better with the way I feel inside.

-Shazira and I sleep in the same room, but I still avoid her half the day.
+Shazira and I sleep in the same room, but most of the time, I still avoid her.

 My old life and Yagrin’s life both call to me.